Allergic to your apparel?

 If you want to add sparkle to your earlobes, accentuate your décolletage, or add some decoration to your belt, metallics are a fundamental fashion staple.
 Unfortunately, they can also cause a world of hurt.

 Nickel sulphate is the number one allergen for both genders, and it's ubiquitous in our shiny metal objects because it adds strength to softer metals such as gold.
 It's found in necklaces, earrings, bracelets, rings, belt buckles, zippers, suspender clips, and even bra clasps.
 If you have or suspect a nickel allergy, your safest bets for jewellery are gold, platinum, titanium, and sterling silver.
 Make sure you can return any jewellery purchase, because it's possible to have a reaction to any metal.

 Whether or not you have 20/20 vision, eyewear is another accessory used to express your sense of style.
 Not surprisingly, the same dyes that cause troubles with fabrics can also lead to contact allergies from your spectacles.
 If a sensitivity reaction occurs with your tinted frames, switch to a metal frame, avoiding nickel if that's an issue for you.

-Mum was right.
+Mom was right.
 Wearing your jeans too tight isn't good for you.
 Skinny jeans often contain Lycra, a known sensitizer that can lead to skin rash or hives.
-Tight-fitting jeans are also linked to a thigh condition involving a persistent burning sensation, tingling and aching pain and hypersensitivity or hyposensitivity.
+Tight-fitting jeans are also linked to a thigh condition involving a persistent burning sensation, tingling, and aching pain and hypersensitivity or hyposensitivity.